Why we shouldn’t yet be worried about the latest new Covid variant

 It could be the case that some of the mutations are actually detrimental to the virus’ ability to enter our cells or replicate, thus hindering its ability to rapidly spread.

-Data on B.1.640.2 is light, and until scientists have more of it, it’s unlikely they’ll be able to provide a clear answer as to why this particular variant hasn’t come to dominate.
+Data on B.1.640.2 is light, and until scientists have more of it, it is unlikely they will be able to provide a clear answer as to why this particular variant has not come to dominate.

+Should that remain the case, it will ultimately be a good thing.

 Register for free to continue reading